Posner Maritime Art & the Move from Sail to Steam

 ART – Learn about the transition from sail to steam through Posner maritime art.
-Examine the growing collection of paintings, half-models, and maritime artwork by noteworthy artists from the 19th and 20th centuries that is the Posner Collection.
+Examine the growing collection of paintings, half-models, and maritime artwork by noteworthy nineteenth and twentieth-century artists that comprise the Posner Collection.
 The family of Helen and Henry Posner, Jr. generously shared this collection, which SSHSA stewards.

 To view more from the Posner Maritime Art Collection, check out SSHSA’s Virtual Museum.